namanhd/hailstone/README.md

 roughly in the spirit of `haskore` and the klangfreude microtonal tracker.

-(Made mostly for learning purposes (Haskell and DSP), so the synthesis math/design might be shaky.)
+(Made mostly for learning purposes (Haskell and DSP), so the synthesis math/design might be shaky; see [Issues and drawbacks](#issues-and-drawbacks))

 ## Synthesis
-hailstone's audio synthesis uses the `Stream`, often called "sources" in the code.
+hailstone's audio synthesis revolves around `Stream`s, often called "sources" in the code.
 A `Stream` is just an infinite lists of values whose values are calculated lazily on-demand, but these values can be *functions*, which is where it gets interesting.
-One can compose streams together such that parameters of a stream of functions can themselves come from streams; this way, modulation interactions between streams are obtained almost for free (in practice this is achieved simply with `ZipList`-like `Functor` and `Applicative` instances for streams;
+One can compose streams together such that parameters of a stream of functions can themselves come from streams; this way, modulation interactions between streams are obtained almost for free (in practice this is achieved simply with `ZipList`-like `Functor` and `Applicative` instances for streams; see `Data.Stream`)
-see `Data.Stream`)

 For instance, one can define a sine source as follows:
 ```haskell